Prolife Foods

 Food manufacturer

 Founded in New Zealand in 1984 by Bernie and Kaye Crosby.
-Bought snack food brand Mother Earth from Cadbury in 2008.
+Bought snack food brand Mother Earth from Cadbury in 2008, but sold it to Arnott's in 2024.
 Belgian sugar giant Finasucre bought a minority stake in 2022.

 Overall